Unidentified Artifact – East Branch & Lincoln Railroad (1893-1948)

 Can You Identify These Artifacts – When documenting historic sites in the New Hampshire White Mountains one of the biggest challenges I face is trying to identify some of the artifacts I photograph.
 In the big picture of my historical work, identifying what the artifact is and its purpose is important.
 And because of this, I have to do an extensive amount of research on some artifacts.

 So I want to share with you some of the artifacts I have come across that I have yet to identify.
 I suspect a few of you out there can identify these artifacts.
 And I would be thrilled if you would share your knowledge with me.
 I plan on adding a few more artifacts I have yet to identify to this blog article in the future.

 East Branch & Lincoln Railroad – Lincoln, New Hampshire

-A major portion of the White Mountains history evolves around the eighteenth and nineteenth century logging era, and pretty much in every corner of the White Mountains artifacts from the logging era can be found.
+A major portion of the White Mountains history evolves around the late 19th and early 20th-century logging era, and pretty much in every corner of the White Mountains artifacts from the logging era can be found.
 And while some have no interest in the history of the White Mountains we all have to appreciate what came out of the logging era, the Weeks Act.